 The gap between expectation and the reality of motherhood

 Several years have passed, yet the girls still reference that night in hushed tones.
 My friend and I double over with laughter when recounting the scene.
-Yet, I think about that police officer, and something about his words make me suck in my breath.
+Yet, I think about that police officer, and something about his words makes me suck in my breath.

 If you could look into my eyes, you’d realize the pain and heartache, the joy and hope of these years raising babies.
 And perhaps one of the hardest things is the gap between my expectation and the reality of Motherhood.

 Because here’s the thing: I’ve read lots of books.
 I talk to lots of people.
 I watch and observe and take notes.
 And yet I still feel so unprepared.
 These kids who take my breath away in wonder one moment make me hopping mad the next.
 They show wisdom, then they fail.
 They laugh together, then they fight over the most insignificant thing.
-Everyday I find myself shaking my head and saying, “This… is not… what I expected.”
+Every day I find myself shaking my head and saying, “This… is not… what I expected.”

 I set out to be the perfect mom

 There’s a picture in my first born’s baby book documenting his first bath.
 I’m holding him in the kitchen sink, a piece of paper beside me and I’m reading the directions.
 So began my quest to get it all right.
 I felt called to Motherhood, called to nurture a small piece of the next generation, and by golly, I was going to get it right, starting with the very first bath.

 If you feel the same, let me lean in close and assure you: there’s no way to get a perfect score.
 That gap between our expectations and the reality of motherhood is how God grows our faith.